iPlumb3r/KeQuarks/Concepts_x_Paradigms.md

 * How this paradimg deal with "Property" : As 2nd Concept, As Type or As Tuple ?

 __Note__ : Oriented Tuple make sens only in the case of 2-Ary Tuples, Non Oriented Tuples make sense both for 2-Ary Tuples & N-Ary-Tuples
-__Note__ : "Property As 2nd Concept" mean that Property are considered as a new concept.
+__Note__ : "Property As Is" mean that Property are considered as a new concept.
 "Property As Type" or "Property As Tuple" mean than Property are treated by using already existing concepts.

 And those 2 disctinctions are able to combinate togheter :